raspberrypilearning/hello-world-editor/en/step_3.md

 --- task ---

-Add another two `print()` lines to your code including a sum for Python to work out:
+Add another two `print()` lines to your code including a calculation for Python to work out:

 --- code ---
 ---